jayphelps/core-decorators/README.md

 # core-decorators.js
 Library of ES7 decorators inspired by languages that come with built-ins like @​override, @​deprecate, etc, similar to [pre-defined Annotations in Java](https://docs.oracle.com/javase/tutorial/java/annotations/predefined.html).
+Note that unlike Java annotations, decorators are functions which are applied at runtime.

 ### @readonly